- Home

 Hiring freelancers might be convenient for small projects with a tight budget.
 It’s also a good choice if you plan to outsource only specific tasks or need to bring in additional expertise.
 On the downside, freelance platforms usually don’t provide skill assessment testing to ascertain the competencies of their users, so you run the risk of hiring an unreliable developer.

 You can save yourself a lot of hassle if you work with local consultants who are attuned to the peculiarities of the local market.
-Partnering with HR specialists from your preferred offshore destination is a good idea because they can scan all the relevant sources, perform background checks, and review resumes and portfolios to find the candidates matching your specifications.
+Partnering with HR specialists from your preferred offshore destination is a good idea because they can scan all the relevant sources, perform background checks, and review resumes and portfolios to hire the right developers in eastern Europe.

 The primary goal of recruiters is to put you in touch with suitable developers or offshore development teams.
 However, you must participate in the process and assess the prospects yourself.
 Apart from your active engagement, this option also requires considerable financial outlay, as the agency will charge you a fixed fee for every tech pro they find for your project.

-There are over 2500 IT outsourcing companies and nearly 1.3M software developers in Eastern Europe, so you can find the offshore development team which will perfectly suit your needs.
-While you browse candidates’ profiles on Linkedin, sift through their resumes or check out their website, it’s essential to focus on these aspects:
+There are over 2500 IT outsourcing companies and nearly 1.3M software developers in Eastern Europe, so you can find the offshore development team that will perfectly suit your needs.
+While you browse candidates’ profiles on Linkedin, sift through their resumes, or check out their website, it’s essential to focus on these aspects:

 Your tech partner should provide engineering talent in most web, mobile, or desktop technologies.
 It might be easier to evaluate candidates if you create an extensive list of the programming languages, front-end and back-end tech stacks, and database systems you need to get your project off the ground.
 You can assign value to each criterion and then total your results to identify the best outsourcing team to execute your technical vision.